 Duca’s filing says there are five mortgages on the property.
 The second mortgage is related to deposits for pre-sales of condo units, the third is secured against the bankrupt Mimico project, and both the fourth and fifth are held by Santaguida’s wife MaryLou.

-Duca decided to not renew their mortgage the term expired on September 8, 2016, and after not being about to secure payment from Stanton.
+Duca decided not to renew their mortgage.
+The term expired on September 8, 2016, after being unable to secure payment from Stanton,

-In December, Duca filed application to the courts to initiate Power of Sale processing.
+In December, Duca filed an application to the courts to initiate Power of Sale processing.

 According to Duca’s filing, municipal property taxes have not been paid by Stanton, with $106,127.62 owned to the City of Hamilton.

 UPDATE: The City of Hamilton says, “The $106,127.62 identified are the 2016 taxes levied, not the arrears.
 The 2016 taxes have been paid in full.
 The 2016 taxes were paid by the instalment due dates, so they were never in arrears for 2016.”

 The Credit Union voluntarily restrained from proceeding with Power of Sale this spring, Duca says that Santaguida and his lawyer had been negotiating with potential investors to refinance or restructure the project.

 On May 31, Sergiu Cosmin, Manager of Special Accounts for Duca, writes that he was informed by the lead representative of the potential investors that talks were “then at and end”.

 On June 22, the courts ordered the receivership.

 Prior to arriving in Hamilton, Santaguida was trying to develop in Brantford.